Pronounciation: Do-do-NAA-ee-a vis-CO-sa

 small tree, screen, fruit accent, or even as a large specimen in indoor atriums with high levels of natural light.

-rich, dark cinnamon brown bark characteristic, loose.
+Form & Character: Variable, upright and rounded with a rich, dark cinnamon brown bark characteristic, somewhat assymetrical, sticky, loose.

-Foliage/texture: Nearly willow-like linear to lanceolate
+Foliage/Texture: Nearly willow-like linear to lanceolate

 dark cinnamon bark, stems weak and brittle; medium fine texture.

-Flowers & fruits: Plants are dioecious, flowers
+Flowers & Fruits: Plants are dioecious, flowers

 are pendant appearing like small Chinese lanterns, first light green then fading to pink of